yadddl/value-object/docs/core_concepts.md

 ## Value Objects
 The Value object is one of the basic concepts of the DDD.
-They provide a safe way to define special types inside your code.
+It provides a safe way to define special types inside your code.

-## Why I should use them?
+## Why should I use them?
 Let's think about correctness of the data inside your application.

 ```